ptm213/titanic-disaster/README.md

 # README
-## Context
-This is Paul Miyashita's submission for MLDS400 homework #3.
+This is ptm213's submission for MLDS400 homework #3.

 It contains two logistic regression models (Python and R) that generate predictions for titanic passenger survival.